Contrast: U.S. Tribunal Promotions, vs. Authoritative Roman Catholic

 Diocesan Tribunal First Step Program

 In December 2010, the tribunal’s website shows they investigate about 650 formal declarations of invalidity a year.
 See full transcript of Oct.
-4, 2011 “First Step Program” public session or listen to audio recording of public session.
+4, 2011 “First Step Program” public session and handouts, or listen to audio recording of public session.

 Letter was sent to the Bishop, including summary (shown below).
 See full analysis here.

 When information taught by Diocesan Personnel leads the faithful to hold positions contrary to the Magisterium, there is reason for concern.

 The Diocesan Tribunal’s First Step Program (FSP) has a history of providing widely publicized educational workshops targeted to the faithful at large, and to those who believe they may not be in valid marriages.
 Those not in valid marriages include couples in “second” [sic] civil marriages.
 At these workshops, the presenter gives a description of requirements for a valid marriage.
 Presenter describes grounds for annulment and gives overview of annulment process.
 All attendees are provided handouts including fill-in-the-blank forms and questionnaire.
 They are invited to return in several weeks with completed documentation to start their annulment case, that is, submit their petitions for invalidity of their marriages.